Demodulation#

 x_compositeby a local carrier \(\cos(2\pi f_{ci} t)\) at your estimated frequency.LTI Filtering: Use the

-lsimcommand with your 4th-order Analog Butterworth LPF (\(H\)) from Part I to isolate the baseband audio.Normalization and Playback: Scale the resulting signal to a maximum amplitude of 1.0 using
+convcommand with your 4th-order Analog Butterworth LPF (\(H\)) from Part I to isolate the baseband audio.Normalization and Playback: Scale the resulting signal to a maximum amplitude of 1.0 using

 4. Deliverables#

-freqs(b,a).Carrier Estimation: Provide the magnitude spectrum of
+Carrier Estimation: Provide the magnitude spectrum of

-The time-domain waveform \(y_i(t)\).
+The time‑domain waveform \(y_i(t)\)

-The magnitude spectrum \(Y_i(f)\) showing the recovered baseband audio.
+The magnitude spectrum \(Y_i(f)\) showing the recovered baseband audio

-4.3 Interference and Bandwidth Diagnostic#
+Interference and Bandwidth Diagnostic:

-Your Task: Identify which signal is the culprit.
-Use your spectral plots to visually demonstrate how this “wide” signal interferes with the 87 kHz channel.
-Discuss how the overlap of sidebands in the frequency domain affects the audio quality.
+During recovery, you will notice that two signals contain audible interference.
+The issue is that one of the signals was incorrectly filtered during modulation and has a bandwidth of 7 kHz instead of the standard 5 kHz.
+Identify which signal is the culprit.
+Use your spectral plots to visually demonstrate how this “wide” signal interferes with another channel.
+Discuss how the overlap of sidebands in the frequency domain affects audio quality.Discussion Questions:

 Frequency Offset: If your local oscillator frequency \(f_{ci}\) is off by 200 Hz (e.g., 87.2 kHz instead of 87 kHz), describe the effect on the recovered audio’s pitch and clarity.